-The Ministry countered that Wikipedia refused to remove the impugned content, and that they were notified that a full and general blocking was issued due to the non-compliance of the company and the technical impossibility of blocking the encrypted URL links.
-Arguing that the content of the blocked entries constituted an unjustified offense and included wrong information easily accessible by a large number of people on Internet, the Ministry submitted that the potential impact of the content made the measure of blocking necessary in a democratic society.
-The Ministry further added that the interference was proportionate on the ground that the judicial authorities decided the blocking order to be lifted in case of the removal of the offensive content from the website. [para.
-40]
+The Ministry of Justice countered that Wikipedia refused to remove the impugned content and that they were notified that a full and general blocking was issued due to the non-compliance of the Foundation and the technical impossibility of blocking the encrypted URL links.
+Arguing that the content of the blocked entries constituted an unjustified offense and included wrong information easily accessible by a large number of people on the Internet, the Ministry submitted that the potential impact of the content made the measure of blocking necessary in a democratic society.
+The Ministry further added that the interference was proportionate on the ground that the judicial authorities decided the blocking order to be lifted in case of the removal of the offensive content from the website [para.
+40].

+Note: The Constitutional Court first discusses the issue of “admissibility” which is crucially important to the issue of “user based applications”.
+In fact the Court rejects the application lodged by the NGO but finds the application lodged by Akdeniz & Altıparmak, the two academics admissible.
+The discussion on the admissibility is missing from this review and should be part of it as it is important.

-Beginning by examining whether the interference was prescribed by law, The Court observed that BTK did not clearly specify in its decision the legal basis for interfering with the freedom of expression of the applicants.
+Beginning by examining whether the interference was prescribed by law, the Court observed that BTK did not clearly specify in its decision the legal basis for interfering with the freedom of expression of the applicants.
 Furthermore, “the reputation of the state”, a reason not provided under Article 8/A was relied on as the lawful ground for the interference.
 Therefore, the Court concluded that the law was interpreted in very broad terms, which created an impression of arbitrariness.
 Nevertheless, taking into account the strong relation between the legality and the necessity of the interference in a democratic society, the Court decided to examine the merits of the case under the clause of “necessary in a democratic society”. [para.
 61-62] The Court equally noted that the legitimate aim of the interference as stated by the authorities was difficult to identify.
 In fact, BTK did not specify in its decision on which concrete legal ground it relied on for blocking the website.
-The Court further found problematic the legitimate ground adopted by the 1st Judge of the Peace of Ankara in his reasoning, according to which the content constituted an unjustified offense that might damage the reputation and respectability of the Turkish Republic by falsely portraying it as a state supporting terrorism.
+The Court further found problematic the legitimate ground adopted by the Ankara 1st Criminal Judgeship of Peace in its reasoning, according to which the content constituted an unjustified offense that might damage the reputation and respectability of the Turkish Republic by falsely portraying it as a state supporting terrorism.
 However, the Court further went on examining the case in terms of the necessity of the interference in a democratic society.